jesusprubio/shodan-client/README.md

 ### Streams

-From here requests documented [here](https://developer.shodan.io/api/stream).
+From here the endpoints documented [at this section](https://developer.shodan.io/api/stream).

 #### `async streams.banners(key, opts)`

-This stream provides ALL collected data.
+Provides all collected data.
 Use this stream if you need access to everything and/ or want to store your own Shodan database locally.
 If you only care about specific ports, please use the Ports stream.

 - `key` (string) - SHODAN API key.
 - `opts`, an object with: